carriekkim/ceme-website/design-plan/design-journey.md

 ### Final Content Organization (Milestone 2)
 > Which iteration of card sorting will you use for your website?

-TODO: tell us which iteration of card sorting you plan to use.
+- We plan to use card sort 3

 > Explain how the final organization of content is appropriate for your site's audiences.

-TODO: why does this organization make sense for your audience (not you)?
+TODO: (Nana) why does this organization make sense for your audience (not you)?

 ### Navigation (Milestone 2)